lukaaaaaaaay/timesheeting-tool/app/js/modules/core/README.md

 ## Purpose

-The `core` module contains logic relevant globally across the entire app.
+The `core` module manages the $rootscope and contains logic relevant globally across the entire app.
 This includes:

 + Loading, initializing and management of global events.
 + Loading, initializing and management of toastr notifier.